Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Introduction

-In this work, we introduce a novel machine learning approach to improve NE algorithms for reliably discovering low-dimensional smooth structures in single-cell data.
+In this work, we introduce a novel machine learning approach to improve NE algorithms for reliably capturing low-dimensional smooth structures in single-cell data.
 Our approach is based on the PCS framework for veridical data science \cite{yu2020data,yu2020veridical,yu2023uncertainty,yu2024veridical}, which employs core principles of Predictability, Computability, and Stability to provide formal guidelines for the entire data science life cycle, including method development, empirical evaluation and enhancement of trustworthiness in data analysis.
-Our contribution is two-fold.
-First, we conduct a systematic PCS-guided assessment of popular NE algorithms such as t-SNE, UMAP, PHATE, and a few others.
-Our evaluation integrates benchmark biological datasets with biological labels, numerical simulations, and a rigorous theoretical analysis to provide a comprehensive reality check (or ``Predictability" assessment or Pred-check) for several popular NE algorithms.
-As a result, we uncover fundamental insights into their limitations in capturing low-dimensional smooth structures, {including algorithmic artifacts and instability}.
-Second, we propose a novel machine learning approach, NESS, which enhances \emph{Neighbor Embedding} algorithms for \emph{Smooth} structures using \emph{Stability} measures.
+Our contribution is two-fold. \red{First, we conduct a systematic PCS-guided assessment of popular NE algorithms such as t-SNE, UMAP, PHATE, and a few others.
+Our evaluation integrates benchmark biological datasets with biological labels, numerical simulations, and a rigorous theoretical analysis to provide a comprehensive reality check (or ``Predictability" assessment or Pred-check) for these NE algorithms.
+From this analysis, we uncover fundamental insights into their limitations in capturing low-dimensional smooth structures, {including algorithmic artifacts and instability}.
+Second, we propose NESS, a wrapper algorithm designed to work with \emph{NE} methods, which enhances their ability to capture \emph{Smooth} structures through \emph{Stability}-based measures.
 The proposed NESS approach leverages the intrinsic stochasticity of the NE algorithms, offered by the random initialization, to generate a series of low-dimensional embeddings and use the similarity between the embeddings' local neighborhood structure to define stability measures for each data point.
 The NESS approach aims at improving diverse NE algorithms for modeling smooth structures in single-cell data, as well as providing biological insights on cell state dynamics.
-In particular, it may help identify stable and transitional cell states along developmental trajectories and quantify cellular transcription activity dynamics across different cell states.
+In particular, it may help identify stable and transitional cell states along developmental trajectories and quantify cellular transcription activity dynamics across different cell states. }